-History of iPhone: Apple reinvents the phone
+10 years ago today, Apple and iPhone changed our world

 It was powered by an ARM-based 1176JZ(F)-S processor and PowerVR MBX Lite 3D graphics chip, manufactured by Samsung, with an 1400 mAh battery, and had 128MB of on-board RAM.
 Two NAND Flash-based storage tiers were available at launch: 4GB or 8GB.

-The iPhone also included several sensors to enhance the experience, like an accelerometer that could automatically rotate the screen to match device orientation, a proximity sensor that could automatically turn off the screen when close to the face, and an ambient light sensor that could automatically adjust brightness.
+More importantly, iPhone also included several sensors to enhance the experience, like an accelerometer that could automatically rotate the screen to match device orientation, a proximity sensor that could automatically turn off the screen when close to the face, and an ambient light sensor that could automatically adjust brightness.

-And it could also be charged—and importantly, synced to iTunes—by the same 30-pin Dock connector as Apple's already exceedingly popular iPod.
+And it could also be charged—and critically, synced to iTunes—by the same 30-pin Dock connector as Apple's already exceedingly popular iPod.

 What the original iPhone didn't have was CDMA and EVDO rev A network compatibly.
 That meant it couldn't work on two of the U.S.' big four carriers, Verizon and Sprint.
 Not that it mattered; the original iPhone was exclusive to AT&T.